Kepahiang Regency: Administrative divisions

-Kepahiang Regency is subdivided into eight districts (kecamatan) comprising a total of 108 villages.
-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census.
+Kepahiang Regency is subdivided into eight districts (kecamatan) comprising a total of 117 villages (of which 11 have urban status).
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 105 rural desa and 12 urban kelurahan), and its post code.

+Notes: (a) including the kelurahan of Keban Agung. (b) including the kelurahan of Tebat Karai. (c) comprising 7 kelurahan (Dusun Kepahiang, Kampung Pensiunan, Padang Lekat, Pasar Kepahiang, Pasar Sejantung, Pasar Ujung and Pensiunan) and 9 desa. (d) including the kelurahan of Tangsi Baru. (e) including the kelurahan of Ujan Mas Atas. (f) including the kelurahan of Durian Depun.

-The capital and administrative centre of the Regency of Kepahiang is the town (and district) of Kepahiang, which has the most inhabitants as well.
-The average population density was 211 people per km2 in 2020, while the districts significantly differ in this regard.
-Merigi District is substantially suburban to the town of Curup in neighbouring Rejang Lebong Regency.
+The capital and administrative centre of the Regency of Kepahiang is the town (and district) of Kepahiang, which has over a third of the regency's inhabitants as well.
+The average population density was 220.2 people per km2 in 2024, while the districts significantly differ in this regard.
+Merigi District in the northwest of the regency is substantially suburban to the town of Curup in neighbouring Rejang Lebong Regency.

 Demographic development

-The population of Kepahiang is growing at slow pace with an average of 1.2% per annum.
+The population of Kepahiang Regency is growing at slow pace with an average of 1.1% per annum.
 There are 5% more men than women.
 Therefore, the demographic development in Kepahiang is significantly below the national average.

 Politics

-Since the transition of Kepahiang into an independent regency in the province of Bengkulu, four mayors assumed office.
-The current mayor, Dr. Bando Amin C. Kader was appointed the first time in August 2005 and was reelected into office in August 2010.
+Since the transition of Kepahiang into an independent regency in the province of Bengkulu, four mayors have assumed office.
+The current mayor, Hidayatullah Sjahid, was appointed as Acting Regent in January 2004; after a gap of more than a decade, he was elected into office in February 2021.